Skip to main content

 Conditional Capabilities (metadata_store.s3.capabilities)

 When using S3 as the metadata store, you can declare which conditional write operations your S3-compatible provider supports.
-This avoids a startup probe and allows optimization of certain operations.
+This avoids a startup probe and allows Angos to use optimistic blob-index updates when the provider supports them.

 OptionTypeDefaultDescription